-A line of current thinking suggests that many purchasers of variable annuities regard the accumulating principal in these products as a source of emergency resources for health care or other needs, not as a source of stable retirement income.
+Premium volume for individual immediate annuities is dwarfed by that for individual deferred annuities.
+In 1998, deferred products attracted \$87.5 billion in premiums, most of which represented purchases of variable annuities during the pre-retirement period.
+It is not clear whether the assets that accumulate in these financial instruments will ultimately be used to finance the purchase of traditional immediate annuities.
+Survey results presented by the Gallup Organization (1999) suggest that many purchasers of variable annuities regard the accumulating principal in these products as a source of emergency resources for health care or other needs, not as a source of stable retirement income.
+Although the U.S. individual annuity market is currently small, it is likely to grow substantially in the future.
 Many current retirement saving vehicles permit individuals to exert substantial discretion over how they draw down their accumulated assets.
 These vehicles include 401(k) plans, 403(b) plans, and Individual Retirement Accounts (IRAs).
 Potential draw-down options from these include lump-sum distributions, periodic partial distributions, and annuitization.